Visconti of Milan: Joint lordship of Matteo II, Bernabò, and Galeazzo II (1354–1385)

 When Galeazzo II died in 1378, his son Gian Galeazzo was the only heir of his half of the Visconti territories.
-Bernabò, being 28 years older than his nephew, tended to assume a leading role towards him.
-The two Visconti had different personalities and ruling styles: instinctive, bad-tempered, and establisher of a terror regime Bernabò; circumspect and relatively mild to his subjects Gian Galeazzo.
+Bernabò, 28 years older than his nephew, tended to assume a leading role towards him.
+The two Visconti had different personalities and ruling styles: instinctive, bad-tempered, and establisher of a terror regime, Bernabò; circumspect and relatively mild to his subjects, Gian Galeazzo.
 In the following years, the relationship between the two Visconti progressively deteriorated.

 A few months after the death of his wife and counselor, Bernabò was deposed by his nephew in a coup, probably prepared for years and kept secret.
-On 5 May 1385, accompanied by his generals (Jacopo dal Verme, Antonio Porro and Guglielmo Bevilacqua) and with a heavy armed escort, Gian Galeazzo moved from Pavia for an apparent pilgrimage journey to Santa Maria del Monte di Velate near Varese.
+On 5 May 1385, accompanied by his generals (Jacopo dal Verme, Antonio Porro, and Guglielmo Bevilacqua) and with a heavily armed escort, Gian Galeazzo moved from Pavia for an apparent pilgrimage journey to Santa Maria del Monte di Velate near Varese.
 The following day, passing by Milan, he arranged to meet Bernabò for what was expected to be a familiar greeting.
 Bernabò, unprotected, was intercepted and arrested.
 The coup also led to the arrest of two sons of Bernabò, who were accompanying him.
 The people in the domains of Bernabò, firstly the Milanese, promptly submitted to Gian Galeazzo, an attitude widely attributed to their desire to abandon the ruthless regime under which they had been living.
 Incarcerated in his own castle at Trezzo sull'Adda, Bernabò died a few months later after being given a poisoned meal.